kzoacn/NP-intersect-coNP/README.md

 ## Acknowledge

-The authors thank Zhengyang Liu for meaningful discussions covering TFNP, PPAD, UGC, and beyond.
-We also appreciate the valuable discussions with Anyu Wang, Wenhan Huang, and Yiding Feng, alongside EI, 142857cs, Tylemom, QingzhiMao, and Fast Photon from the UOJ community.
+The authors thank Zhengyang Liu for valuable discussions covering TFNP, PPAD, UGC, and beyond.
+We also appreciate the helpful discussions with Anyu Wang, Wenhan Huang, and Yiding Feng, alongside EI, 142857cs, Tylemom, QingzhiMao, and Fast Photon from the UOJ community.